 Upon commencement of the rehabilitation proceeding, the receiver will prepare lists of claims held by the creditors.
 If the claims are correctly specified in these lists, the filing of the proof will not be required.
 However, if the claims are not specified or specified incorrectly in these lists, a creditor must file the proof of claims within the designated period of time, and failure to do so will either nullify its claim or fix its claim as specified in the lists.
 Creditors are classified into three basic categories:

 The first two categories of creditors are subject to the rehabilitation proceeding and generally may not receive payment or repayment of their respective claims (other than as provided for in the rehabilitation plan).
 However, creditors with claims for the common benefit are not subject to the rehabilitation plan, and include either creditors whose claims arose after the commencement date (with certain exceptions) or those creditors whose claims were approved by the court during the preservation period, or fall within certain categories, such as, among others, wages and taxes.

 If the debtor company fails to perform its payment obligations in accordance with the rehabilitation plan, the affected creditors are not permitted to enforce their claims or security interest while the rehabilitation proceeding continues.
 Instead, they (or the receiver or the company) may request that the court discontinue the rehabilitation proceeding or amend the rehabilitation plan.
 However, if the amendment could have an adverse effect on the creditors with rehabilitation claims or the shareholders of the company, the court may amend the rehabilitation plan only by obtaining an affirmative vote at a meeting of interested parties.
 If it becomes apparent, either before or after the court approves the rehabilitation plan, that the company cannot be rehabilitated, the court may, at its own discretion or upon request by the receiver or a creditor with a rehabilitation claim, issue an order to discontinue the rehabilitation proceeding.

 Once the rehabilitation proceeding is discontinued due to the company’s failure to comply with the rehabilitation plan, the court shall declare the company bankrupt and liquidate the company if the liabilities of the company exceed the value of its assets.
 When the bankruptcy proceeding is initiated, unsecured rehabilitation claims are characterised, in general, as bankruptcy claims and creditors with unsecured rehabilitation claims will be paid pursuant to the bankruptcy proceeding.
-Creditors with secured rehabilitation claims, on the other hand, may immediately enforce their security interest once the rehabilitation proceeding is discontinued and their enforcement rights will not be affected by the bankruptcy proceeding except for certain procedural limitations.
+Creditors with secured rehabilitation claims, however, may immediately enforce their security interest once the rehabilitation proceeding is discontinued and their enforcement rights will not be affected by the bankruptcy proceeding, except for certain procedural limitations.

 A new bankruptcy trustee will be appointed to administer the bankruptcy proceeding.
-Since an attorney who is a third party to the debtor company is appointed as the bankruptcy trustee, the receiver in a rehabilitation proceeding will most likely not serve as the trustee in bankruptcy.
+Since an attorney who is a third party to the debtor company is appointed as the bankruptcy trustee, the receiver in a rehabilitation proceeding will not serve as the bankruptcy trustee in bankruptcy.

 Bankruptcy proceedings are court-administered proceedings designed to liquidate an insolvent debtor’s assets.